shamkharyan/get_next_line/README.md

 # 📜 About `get_next_line`

-Get_next_line is a project in 42 Yerevan common core where you will learn how to work with static variables, files, buffers and dynamic memory.
+`get_next_line` is a project in 42 Yerevan common core where you will learn how to work with static variables, files, buffers and dynamic memory.
-In the get_next_line project you must implement the **get_next_line** function, which reads the file line by line and returns the current line.
+In the get_next_line project you must implement the `get_next_line` function, which reads the file line by line and returns the current line.
 The function has "memory" because it returns the next line at each call.

 ## 🧪 How to use

-- Add get_next_line repository to the root directory of the project.
+- Add `get_next_line` repository to the root directory of the project.
 - Include the header file of the library in your .c files using `#include "get_next_line.h"`.
 - If you need to work with multiple files in your project, use `#include "get_next_line_bonus.h`.
 - Compile mandatory or bonus files from repository.
 You can compile with `-D BUFFER_SIZE=n` flag, where n is the size of the buffer.

 ## 🔍 How it works

-Get_next_line function stores characters from file descriptor in the static buffer, then dynamically allocates memory to construct the next complete line.
+`get_next_line` function stores characters from file descriptor in the static buffer, then dynamically allocates memory to construct the next complete line.
-After constructing it returns the line including the EOL character.
+After constructing it returns the line including the `\n` character.
 If there are no more lines left, it returns `NULL`.
 Since it alocates the memory every time, after each call you have to delete the allocated line manually.

 ### Function Prototype: